VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/windows.md

 {{< tip >}} If some not-up-to-the-times guide says to use CCleaner, don't.
 It's basically a virus now! {{< /tip >}}

 Then, you'll want to go through everything and just rip the crap out.
 Don't forget, Candy Crush is installed with 10 by default.
 And there's more… so, so much more.
 If it's an HP, just search the start menu for "hp", Dell, "Dell", and so on.
 That will help you find a lot of the garbage.
-I also reccomend opening up task manager (Ctrl+Shift+Esc), selecting more details, clicking the Startup tab, and seeing if there's anything you don't use that you can uninstall or at least disable.
+I also recommend opening up task manager (Ctrl+Shift+Esc), selecting more details, clicking the Startup tab, and seeing if there's anything you don't use that you can uninstall or at least disable.
 From there, just go digging though add/remove programs and start mashing remove until you're satisfied.
 If you haven't run updates yet, it's possible Windows will install yet more crap, so you might need to double check.

 ### 1.2 Installing System Stuff